EvaFrossard/EvaFrossard.github.io/index.md

    </details>
 </div>

-Here, only the variable representing posting more and posting less were significant !
+Here, only the variables representing posting more and posting less were significant !
 However in different direction... **Posting more has a positive coefficient so it influences positively your recovery**, whereas posting less influences it even more, but not on the side you would desire...

 <div style="border-left: 4px solid #5D6591; padding-left: 20px; font-size: 18px; margin-top: 0;">
   <details>